Replacement Car After An Accident

 Car Replacement After A Write Off

-When a car is written off, fully comprehensive drivers, or any driver involved in a non-fault car accident, can expect an insurer to replace their vehicle.
+When a car is written off, fully comprehensive drivers, or any driver involved in a non-fault car accident, can usually expect an insurer to replace their vehicle.
 A vehicle loss claim is submitted to either the comprehensive policy if the claim is a ‘fault claim’, or in the event of a non-fault accident, the claim is submitted to the negligent parties insurance company.
 The resulting replacement vehicle claim has 2 aspects.
 Firstly the claim can trigger the provision of a temporary replacement courtesy car, and secondly the claim for the replacement cost of the written-off vehicle.
 The provision of a temporary courtesy car or hire car keeps the driver on the road during the vehicle claim process.
 The vehicle claim process time frame is typically in the region of 14-21 days to complete.
 The process involves the inspection and detailed valuation of the damaged vehicle and assessment of the current market value.
 The objective being to enable the vehicle owner to replace their vehicle with a comparable vehicle without sustaining any financial loss.

 ACC Can Help You Today